Attanox/vis_i_project/report.md

 On contrary, not so happy country are mainly countries in Africa.
 Countries here average value around 4.

 Main difference we can observe between these two categories is that people tend to score Economy, Family and Health equally.
-In less happy countries this distribution isn't equal, usually people here rate family over everythin else.
+In less happy countries this distribution isn't equal, usually people here rate family higher than other areas.